ilfey/go-back/README.md

 ## How to use it?

-You need to boot the server and create an `.env` file or set variables before starting the server.
+You need to download the server and create an `.env` file or set variables before starting the server.

 What should be the file?